nkoep/nkoep.net/posts/adaboost-regressor.md

                          for row in predictions])
 ```

-As usual, we sanity-check our implementation by comparing its performance
+At last we briefly sanity-check our implementation by comparing its performance
 against sklearn's implementation on the Boston housing dataset.
 We limit the number of estimators in the ensemble to 25.